VCNMB-3rd-years/INSY7314_POE/README.md

 * **Bank role logic:** Employees can manage banks but Admins cannot.
 Confirm if intended.
 * **Strong controller-level validation:**
   `/v1/transaction/:id` correctly validates access — replicate this for `/v1/customer/:id`.

 ---

+##  Changelog from Part 2 into Part 3

+1. SSL certificates were integrated into all the backend, frontend and employee-admin frontend.
+2. CSRF was incorporated into the program in the backend and frontend.
+3. Brute force prevention attacks were protected against in Part 3

+---